driconrikus/freqselect/README.md

 # freqselect
-Simple bash interactive tool built around cpupower to select cpu frequency governor from command line.
+Simple interactive tool built around cpupower to manipulate CPU frequency governor from command line to help you get the best performance or battery life for your computer.

+Current options are:
+* performance (Best performance.
+Full CPU frequency at all times, **reduces battery life significantly.**)
+* ondemand    (Balanced performarmance.
+CPU frequency scales depending on current system load, **average battery life.**)
+* powersave   (Slow performance.
+Low CPU frequency at all times, **increases battery life significantly.**)
+* schedutil   (Defaut setting.
+Similar to ondemand. **Average battery life.**)

+You can also choose to keep settings at boot time with the persistance option.

 # Requirements